Key barriers we’re working with our members to address

 And for the energy industry itself, we cannot hope to assemble a more inclusive one, capable of undertaking the challenge ahead, without more people from underrepresented backgrounds at the table.

-In 2014, Regen produced two sets of best practice guidance for onshore wind developments: on community engagement and community benefits.
-Working alongside our members as part of our planning working group, we are now developing a best practice engagement guide to cover a broader range of technologies needed for net zero.
-Our paper ‘Sharing Power: unlocking shared ownership for a fast and fair transition’ funded by the William Grant Foundation, provides a comprehensive framework for how shared ownership can support a just energy transition, offering detailed actions for the UK government and GB Energy to harness its potential for people, planet and the UK’s net zero mission.
+Working alongside our members as part of our planning working group, we have developed a best practice guide for community engagement that covers a broader range of technologies needed for net zero.
+Our paper ‘Sharing Power: unlocking shared ownership for a fast and fair transition’, funded by the William Grant Foundation, provides a comprehensive framework for how shared ownership can support a just energy transition, offering detailed actions for the UK government and GB Energy to harness its potential for people, planet and the UK’s net zero mission.